|A scene file can be downloaded here.|

 In the UV Coordinates of the Image shader, there are controls for further changing the position of the texture map.
 When animated, this can produce some interesting results:

-- Animating the Exposure of the texture used to distort the Image shader will produce the final result.
+- Animating the Exposure (using a Color Correct) of the texture used to distort the Image shader will produce the final result.